 All members of the ARC can critically evaluate financial statements and are financially literate.
-Details of members' qualifications may be found in the director profiles in the Directors' Report of Pacific Current Group's 2023 Financial Report on the Company's website.
+Details of current members' qualifications may be found in the director profiles in the Directors' Report of Pacific Current Group's 2024 Financial Report on the Company's website.

-The ARC met four times during the year ended 30 June 2023 which the Committee considered was sufficient to perform its functions.
-Details of attendance at ARC Committee meetings are also included in the 'Meetings of Directors' table in the Directors' Report.
+The ARC met five times during the year ended 30 June 2024 which the Committee considered was sufficient to perform its functions.
+Details of attendance at ARC Committee meetings are also included in the 'Directors' Meetings' table in the Directors' Report.